lisa-lumos/Snowflake/06-data-loading.md

 Your client app / aws Lambda function calls a public REST endpoint with a list of data filenames and a referenced pipe name.
 If new data files matching the list exists, they are queued for loading.

+Use case: if files are constantly being loaded into an internal stage (using Python or Java), and we want snowpipe to pick up these files and load in to tables in snowflake.
+The problem is, internal stage do not have event notification feature, to still be able to use snowpipe, we need to call its REST API from the code.

 ### Preparing to Load Data
 The Snowpipe service requires the Java/Python(3.6+) SDK.